ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ## Coroutine context and dispatchers

 We've already seen `launch(CommonPool) {...}`, `async(CommonPool) {...}`, `run(NonCancellable) {...}`, etc.
 In these code snippets [CommonPool] and [NonCancellable] are _coroutine contexts_.
-There are more.
+Let's see more.

 ### Dispatchers and threads

 Coroutine context includes a [_coroutine dispatcher_][CoroutineDispatcher] determining what thread/s the corresponding coroutine uses for execution.
+Coroutine dispatcher can:
-Coroutine dispatcher can confine coroutine execution to a specific thread, dispatch it to a thread pool, or let it run unconfined:
+* Confine coroutine execution to a specific thread
+* Dispatch it to a thread pool
+* Run unconfined

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {